 May I work while I’m a student?

 Yes.
-You are allowed to work on campus for a limited number of hours when school is in session and full-time during breaks and summer.
+You are allowed to work on campus up to 20 hours per week when school is in session and full-time during breaks and summer.
 F-1 students are prohibited by the U.S. non-immigrant law to work off campus.
+Jobs are not guaranteed.

 Am I required to submit an affidavit of support at the application stage?

 Yes.
-You will need to fill out the International Student Financial Aid Application Form.
+You will need to fill out the International Student Financial Form which you can access through the portal once you have submitted your application.

 Does OWU have an English As a Second Language (ESL) program?